 Another saying ‘you don’t know what you don’t know’ always reverberated in my head.
 Naively, I thought everyone would be willing to help this little girl get to the United States for help.
 It was a humanitarian effort!
 She’s a baby for goodness sake.
 But I was hit with obstacle after obstacle.
 She’d need special visas and would have to travel to Jordan to get them from the Consulate.
 Who would bring her from her family?
 The politics of getting proper paperwork during this wartime with Iraq was mounting.
 It was daunting…one step back.
 I also couldn’t get help from Royal Jordanian Airlines with the cost of the airfare.
 Another step back.

-I am a woman of great faith and there was no way I wasn’t going to answer this calling.
+I am a woman of great faith and there was no way I wasn’t going to answer this calling and take no for an answer.
 Out of frustration, I stomped outside to my driveway and yelled up to God.
 ‘Why aren’t you helping me?
 What good are you?’
 On and on I railed.
 As I turned to come back into the house, I noticed a golf ball marker at my feet.
 When I picked it up and turned it over, it read ‘God Loves You’ surrounded by laurel wreaths.
 The hair on my neck and arms prickled and at that moment, I knew everything was going to be okay.
 I truly felt reassured and at peace.

 Shortly after, I met a woman at a local news station, Monica Robins.
 I had called her asking for help because she was so well regarded in our community as a meticulous and respected journalist.
 I again came armed with my newspaper article and pleaded my case.
 She thoughtfully listened to my plea, then said, ‘I know just the person who could help.’
 Elated, we called him immediately.
 Steve Sosobee from the PCRF immediately picked up the phone which was a miracle unto itself.
 Steve and his then wife Huda (she has since passed) are usually traveling around the Middle East.
 They raise money to bring injured children from all over the Middle East to hospitals all over the world for medical treatment.
 They had resources and the ability to facilitate the visas and transportation to get Teeba here.
 I was dancing on a cloud.
 Back now to 3 steps forward!
 During the time we made the arrangements and the time Teeba actually arrived was a whirlwind.